harvester/docs/docs/advanced/settings.md

 1. Add the provisioner for the newly added CSI driver.
 1. Configure **Volume Snapshot Class Name**, which refers to the name of the `VolumeSnapshotClass` used to create volume snapshots or VM snapshots.
 1. Configure **Backup Volume Snapshot Class Name**, which refers to the name of the `VolumeSnapshotClass` used to create VM backups.

-Select the desired StorageClass when creating an empty volume or adding a new empty volume to a virtual machine.

 ## `default-vm-termination-grace-period-seconds`